CEOsys/cpg-on-ebm-on-fhir/input/pagecontent/index.md

 This implementation guide is based on FHIR R5 (5.0.0-snapshot3).
 {.stu-note}

-Apart from representing the actual treatment recommendations provided by the guidelines according to [FHIR Clinical Guidelines][CPGonFHIR], the evidence generation and evidence assessment components of evidence-based guideline development is also represented.

 The following elements are required to represent a clinical practice guideline recommendation for automated clinical decision support systems:

 | Name | FHIR Base Resource | Description | References |